Amitaibou/Ex1/README.md

 Notes :

-The repository includes the following files:
+the repository includes the following files:
-Ex1.java: Core implementation of the functionality.
+Ex1.java: all the functions  that makes everything work.
-Ex1Test.java: JUnit tests to validate the implementation.
+Ex1Test.java: tests to check if the code works correctly.
-Ex1Main.java: Interactive program to demonstrate functionality.
+Ex1Main.java: program that lets you interact with the code.

 Challenges Faced:

-Handling Invalid Inputs: Ensuring the program gracefully handles edge cases like GbG, 1b, or missing bases was challenging but resolved with proper validation logic.
-Base Conversions: Converting between different bases required careful handling of characters like A-F and ensuring no overflow occurs.
-Testing: Writing thorough test cases for edge cases was time-consuming but essential for ensuring program correctness.
+handling invalid inputs: It was hard to make sure the program could handle unusual cases like "GbG", "1b", or missing bases, but I fixed it with proper checks. base conversions: converting between different number bases was tricky, especially when dealing with letters like A-F, and I had to make sure the numbers didn't overflow.
+testing: writing enough tests for special cases took time but was important to make sure the program worked correctly.

 Conclusion:

-This project helped me understand the fundamentals of function programming and testing.
-It was a great opportunity to apply what I learned in class to a real-world problem.
-If there are any questions about my implementation, feel free to reach out.
+this project helped me learn the basics of functional programming and testing. also helped me to understand better how to use github and intellj.